vichaunter/cryptoprice-multibot/README.md

 Will show you a list of your current alerts sorted by price from more to less.

 Under each price you will have a remove button to cancel the alert at that price.

+## Future implementations

+* Add command `/add` will not require parameters, when sended will ask step by step the values
+* Add binance exchange
+* Add support for Bybit Spot and inverse futures
+* Add discord bot
+* Add sqlite for storing current state and restore it after restart (all the processes works on memory)
+* Add docker container